My Mate Barney . . .

 It was then that he slept on the spare double bed!

-I started a website, with not much ability
+I started a website, with little ability

 I needed a fall guy to mask my senility.